table1/framework-site/content/collections/blog/welcome-to-framework.md

 Check out our [documentation](/docs) for detailed guides and examples.

-## What's Next
+## What’s Next

-We're actively developing Framework and would love your feedback.
-Visit our [GitHub repository](https://github.com/table1/framework) to:
+I’m still building Framework and treating it as a living toolkit.
+If these conventions solve the same problems you run into, let me know what’s missing.
+The [GitHub repository](https://github.com/table1/framework) is the best place to:

 - Report issues
 - Suggest features
 - Contribute code

-Welcome to reproducible data science with Framework!
+Framework won’t eliminate every workflow wrinkle, but it removes a lot of the waste that used to slow me down.
+I hope it helps you do the same.